dmitryporotnikov/GrammarLlama/README.md

 # GrammarLlama

-GrammarLlama is a .NET 8 desktop application that provides real-time grammar and spelling corrections using AI language models.
+GrammarLlama is a .NET 8 desktop application that provides real-time grammar and spelling corrections using **locally running** AI language models.
 It serves as a custom frontend for Ollama, leveraging the power of large language models to enhance writing quality.

 ## How it works?